Deduction for business expenses

 Examples of deductions include:

-- purchase of goods for resale,
+- Purchases, purchases of goods for resale,

-- purchase of tools, equipment and machinery
+- Equipment and machinery

-- fees for accountants and lawyers
+- Fees for accountants and lawyers

-- rent of business premises
+- Rent for business premises

-- electricity and heating
+- Electricity and heating

-- repair and maintenance of business premises
+- Repair and maintenance of business premises

-- insurance
+- Insurance

-You are not entitled to deduct private expenses - meaning items you buy through your business but only use for private purposes.
+You're not entitled to deduct private expenses – meaning items you buy through your business but only use for private purposes.
 If you buy something which is used for both business and private purposes, you can deduct the part you use for business purposes.

 You are also entitled to deduct VAT on some of your business expenses.